MPhil / PhD Sociology

 Our MPhil / PhD programme provides you with expert guidance, resources and space in order to help you undertake carefully planned, extensive and original social research into a specific topic of your own choosing.

 You will work under the supervision of a dedicated member of our faculty to complete your research.
-Our academic staff includes leading international scholars in the fields of sociology, anthropology, criminology, gender, and media and cultural studies, among other fields.
+Our academic staff includes leading international scholars in the fields of sociology, anthropology, criminology, gender, migration, labour, media and cultural studies, among other fields.

 Our MPhil / PhD programme is ideal if you are pursuing a career in academia, or if you wish to gain an expert understanding of a particular social issue for use within your own profession.
 Our research programmes are highly regarded, and our graduates are currently working in leading universities, government departments and private industry throughout the world.